Share a TipCheck out these tips or, if you have something to add to this guide, click to share your own tip!

 Use a milk jug to hang the tomatoes upside down, by putting a two inch hole in the bottom and using a newspaper square with a slit in it to keep the soil in.
 You can even plant other plants in the top like pepper plants!
 I have squash in the top of this, and plan to use the trellis to keep it off the ground.

 Use another milk jug to create a strawberry plant holder, cut the top off leaving the handle and cut three small holes on the flat sides of the milk jug (look at the picture) poke holes in bottom for drainage and use the styrofoam peanuts found in packing material or any other torn up styrofoam (recycle!) in the bottom instead of gravel to keep the container from being heavy.
-You can hang this container, or leave it sitting like you would if you had bought an expensive strawberry pot!

 By Sharon from Fairview, NC

 I live in a second floor apartment with a balcony and not a very big one at that.
 I decided to plant tomatoes but there isn't much room to put containers in such a small space, then I looked up.
-I have a spider plant and it hangs down from the ceiling, why can't tomatoes?

 I just purchased an Upside down Garden.
 This is a great product.
 I will no longer have to worry about groundhogs eating my tomato plants.
 I also will not have to worry about the roots rotting.